• About

 add butter and brown sugar on top of the brioche bread.

-Slice the butter.
+Slice the butter thinly.
 Lay it on top of the bread in a single layer.
 Sprinkle the remaining brown sugar and pumpkin spice on top of the casserole.
 Cover with foil and bake in a 350℉ (177 ℃) oven for 45 to 60 minutes.
-Halfway through baking (at about the 30 minute mark), remove the foil.
+Halfway through baking (at about 30 minutes), remove the foil.

 📋 Recipe